Cornell Feline Health Center

 Treatment for renal failure has traditionally been determined by the type of disorder causing the condition—if the disorder can be identified, that is—and the extent of kidney damage that has been sustained.
 Acute renal failure, of course, must be given emergency treatment.
 If caused by any type of urinary-tract blockage, for example, the obstruction must be removed immediately.
 The use of any suspect medications must cease, and intravenous solution infusions must be administered without delay in order to correct fluid and electrolyte imbalances in the blood.

 The vast majority of chronic renal failure cases, however, will be addressed with conservative medical measures, the objective of which is to provide palliative treatment.
 These measures can include intravenous fluid therapy and diet modification, which may slow, but not stop, the loss of kidney function.
-The diet that is usually recommended for affected cats is low in phosphorus and rich in high-quality proteins (cooked eggs, liver, turkey and so forth) and is sometimes enriched with vitamin D and omega-3 fatty acids.
+The diet that is usually recommended for affected cats is low in phosphorus and protein, and what little protein is included should be high-quality (cooked eggs, liver, and turkey for example).
+A diet enriched with sources of vitamin D and omega-3 fatty acids may also be recommended.
 In rare cases, surgical removal of a malfunctioning kidney may be recommended, but only if the remaining organ is strong enough to carry out the many kidney functions by itself.